Why Marsha Linehan is my hero

 Marsha Linehan was born in Tulsa, Oklahoma on May 5, 1943 which makes her roughly about the same age as my mother.She is the developer of the life-changing treatment protocol for people with BPD called Dialectical Behavioral Therapy and it is within that context that I “know” her.
 But we also share a few other profound connections.

-combination of Buddhist philosophy and behavioral science
+DBT is a combination of Buddhist philosophy and behavioral science

 DBT is a treatment protocol which is a combination of Buddhist philosophy and behavioral science.
 It utilizes self-acceptance and the practice of mindfulness to help people with BPD understand themselves, their responses to certain stimuli and their behavior.
 It teaches people how to modulate and regulate their emotions through the practice of mindfulness.
 Even more importantly, though, it teaches people specific skills which they use to help themselves manage their emotions.
 This is so important for those of us with BPD because we often become absolutely overwhelmed by our feelings.
 This can lead to dysfunctional behavior such as cutting or chronic suicidality which was my issue.

-She is the Dr. Linehan Endowed Chair in Psychology at the University of Washington in Seattle,
+She is the Dr. Linehan Endowed Chair in Psychology at the University of Washington in Seattle, Washington.

 Many people, including Linehan, are initially misdiagnosed with other psychiatric illnesses